There is so much magic about India; the light, the colours, the noise. The FOOD!

 I recently found a restaurant in Dorset, of all places, who boldly claimed to be able to try and match anything you’d eaten in Southern India if you wanted to go off-piste with the menu and I asked for something like the Goan fish curry.
 Actually, although they didn’t have the right fish, they came bloody close, so well done Chutneys in Shaftesbury.
 But it’s given me a hankerin’.

-So in celebration of National Curry Week (which was last week) I have tracked this recipe down, by Atul Kochhar.
+So in memory I have tracked this recipe down, by Atul Kochhar.
 It’s pretty close, and I reckon with a bit of practice and some tweaking (maybe a bit more hot/sour for me personally), I can almost make this perfect.
 It makes a big difference grinding your own spices, so try not to short-cut that bit.
 And I’m a fan of having the fish cooked in the gravy for the more authentic touch, although be careful not to overcook the fish and make it chewy.
 To go with it, obviously chug a cold (Kingfisher) beer, and serve it with white fluffy or basmati rice… and dream of sandy white beaches…

 Atul Kochhar’s Goan Fish Curry